OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

   - None
 ```

 When Android applications expose IPC components to other applications, they can define permissions to limit access to the component to certain applications.
-To communicate with a component protected by a "normal" or "dangerous" permission, Drozer can be rebuilt to contain the required permission:
+To communicate with a component protected by a `normal` or `dangerous` permission, Drozer can be rebuilt to contain the required permission:

 ```
-drozer agent build  --permission android.permission.REQUIRED_PERMISSION
+$ drozer agent build  --permission android.permission.REQUIRED_PERMISSION
 ```

 Note that this method cannot be used for "Signature" level permissions as Drozer would need to be signed by the same certificate as the target application.